-The activities happen throughout the semester, if the students have documented absence due to sickness, maternity/paternity leave etc, active participation will be assessed in relation to the actual participation.
+The activities happen throughout the semester, if the students have documented absence due to sickness, maternity/paternity leave or sabbatical leave etc, active participation will be assessed in relation to the actual participation.
 With undocumented absence or lack of participation, students will be given the lowest score.

-The weighted average mark for the continuous assessment activities is indicated on the diploma as continuous assessment in Integration of technology.
+The weighted average mark for the continuous assessment activities is indicated on the diploma as continuous assessment in sustainable product development.